AxlPena/DDR_A3_SCORE_OCR/README.md

 4. There are still some bugs.
 Sue me, hahaha.
 But don't really, I'll address them asap.

+5. Grand Prix for now has to be set to Player 2 for scanning.
+*Will look into this at a later time*

 ## Required Installs:

 1. [Google's Tesseract](https://tesseract-ocr.github.io/tessdoc/Installation.html)